MEET THE

 • Comes with ETL certified components.

-• Automated power cutoff switch ensures maintenance safety.
+• Automated power cutoff switch ensures the system is safe to maintain.
 Easy to test and use.

 • Limited 2-year warranty.